What do I do with my preschooler?

 $1 Download at teacherexpress.com

-Mother Goose Phonics are totally fun!
+Mother Goose Phonics are fun!
 You read a short nursery rhyme, and a lesson is built around it which involves a craft, manipulative, or activity.
-The activities are totally adorable.
-It has the lesson plans written out and require only a little effort in planning (like read through the lesson and have scissors or lace ready).
-This will also introduce your student to some of the more famous nursery rhymes like Hickory Dickory Dock, Pat-a-cake, etc. One down side to this as a preschool program is that your students need to already know their letters and most of the basic sounds they make to get the most out of this.
+The activities are adorable.
+It has the lesson plans written out and requires only a little effort in planning (like reading through the lesson and having scissors or lace ready).
+This will also introduce your student to some of the more famous nursery rhymes like Hickory Dickory Dock, Pat-a-cake, etc. One downside to this as a preschool program is that your students need to already know their letters and most of the basic sounds they make to get the most out of this.
 You get a few lessons to learn letter sounds and then it dives right into the sounds that multiple letters make together and word families.
 I know some younger siblings have already been taught letters and basic letter sounds (either by you or their older siblings), so this could be for you.
-Also if you are trying to find something for your preschooler to do everyday, this won’t fill up your school year.
+Also if you are trying to find something for your preschooler to do every day, this won’t fill up your school year.
 There are 13 activities in this book.
 But if once a week is enough for your preschooler to feel included in school, this is perfect.

 Pros: Fun, cute, planned lessons